TheOdinProject/curriculum/nodeJS/express/controllers.md

 const router = express.Router();

-// You can for example add a top level middleware that handles say authentication and only let the request come in if they're authenticated
+// You can for example add a top level middleware function that handles say authentication and only let the request come in if they're authenticated
-// This prevents from executing the middlewares below if the request is not authenticated
+// This prevents from executing the middleware functions below if the request is not authenticated
 // We will learn more about authentication in later lessons
 // usually calls either next() or next(error)